ergoplatform/ergodocs/docs/eco/rosen.md

 Initially, it's the greater of $10 or 0.5% of the transaction value, plus network fees, adjustable by the guard set.
 The fee is collected in the transferred token on Ergo.
 Network fees vary: static for Ergo and Cardano, dynamic for EVM-based networks.
 ///

+/// details | Why is the fee so high?
+     {type: info, open: false}
+Each event has to be reported on by 60%+1 of Watchers, and they need to be incentivised to do so.
+It also prevents all their permits being exhausted by low-value transactions.
+///

 /// details | Is there a maximum amount for a single transaction on Rosen Bridge?
      {type: info, open: false}
 No fixed maximum, but large transfers may take longer, from hours to 1-2 days, due to manual guard intervention for fund transfers from cold to hot wallets.